ai-traders/ide/README.md

  to execute those commands locally, instead it would always spin-up docker container or vm and run commands there.
 This means:
  * no need to update CI agent deployment whenever your project environment changes
+ * CI agent needs only docker daemon and client, ide installed and secrets provisioned
 2. The docker image used as your project isolated environment can be reused across CI agents and workstations.